bmcage/skills4smartex/level01/construction.md

     1. Sewable battery holder with switch, eg from [Kitronik](https://www.kitronik.co.uk/2711-electro-fashion-switched-coin-cell-holder.html)
     2. Sewable battery holder without switch, eg from [Kitronik](https://www.kitronik.co.uk/2701-sewable-coin-cell-holder.html)
     3. 3V battery holder standard with holes that allow sewing, eg [BA2032SM](https://www.enrgtech.co.uk/buy/product/ET14129119/BA2032SM)
+    4. CR2032 battery.
+This is the standard coincell battery you can buy everywhere for 1 to 2 Eur.
-    4. 3D print 3V battery holder, eg [this design](https://www.thingiverse.com/thing:265116) or [this one](https://www.thingiverse.com/thing:250503)
+    5. 3D print 3V battery holder, eg [this design](https://www.thingiverse.com/thing:265116) or [this one](https://www.thingiverse.com/thing:250503)
-6. A Switch.
+    6. A switch.
 You need to be able to switch off the lights, so they are only on when needed.
 It is possible to buy a coincell holder with a switch, or make a switch from conductive parts.
         1. Sewable battery holder with switch, eg from [Kitronik](https://www.kitronik.co.uk/2711-electro-fashion-switched-coin-cell-holder.html)
         2. Conductive snap buttons (poppers).
 Verify they are conductive, many snap buttons are sold with a coating which is **not** conductive.
 Buy for example on [aliexpress](https://nl.aliexpress.com/item/32803692281.html?spm=a2g0z.search0104.3.9.651b8b77wqucHb&ws_ab_test=searchweb0_0,searchweb201602_10_10065_10068_319_317_10696_10084_)
         3. Conductive Silver plated velcro.
 Expensive but very good switch in textile projects, buy for example with [Mission Control Lab](https://missioncontrollab.com/products/space-hook)

 ## Demonstrator 01 Construction